chrisco/pp1-trip-planner/README.md

 ### Process

-* Agile software development with Scrum
+* Use agile software development with Scrum
 * Write User Stories for a Persona (see below)
 * Manage User Stories with [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1590193)
 * Practice a solid Git workflow (branches, etc.)